anotherCStudent/Stuarrts-Repo/README.md

-- 👋 Hi, I’m @trrauts
+- 👋 Hi, I’m @Stuarrt
 - 👀 I’m interested in becoming a software engineer.
-- 🌱 I’m currently learning Python and studying at College
+- 🌱 I’m currently learning Python and C++ and studying at College
 - 💞️ I’m looking to collaborate on N/A
 - 📫 How to reach me: rarytemp824@gmail.com